Independent Review Panel

 Prof. Dr. Oliver C. Ruppel – South Africa – Professor of Law at the University of Stellenbosch, South Africa; Member of the of United Nations Intergovernmental Panel on Climate Change (IPCC).
 International Arbitrator (FA Arb).

-Professor of Law, Faculty of Law, University of Stellenbosch, South Africa.
-He currently also serves as Director of the Climate Change Policy and Energy Security Programme for Sub-Saharan Africa of the Konrad Adenauer Foundation (KAS) of the Federal Republic of Germany.
-Until 2010 he held one of the worldwide 14 founding academic chairs of the World Trade Organisation (WTO), Geneva, Switzerland, which he established at the University of Namibia, Windhoek, where he had previously also served as Director of the Human Rights and Documentation Centre, a national institute established by statute under the Namibian Ministry of Justice.
-Ruppel is a member of the United Nations Intergovernmental Panel on Climate Change (IPCC) and a member of various legal associations such as the Society of International Economic Law (SIEL), the International Conservations Union (IUCN) World Commission on Environmental Law (WCEL) and the Association for International Law.
+Prof. Dr. Ruppel currently also serves as Director of the Climate Change Policy and Energy Security Programme for Sub-Saharan Africa of the Konrad Adenauer Foundation (KAS) of the Federal Republic of Germany.
+Until 2010 he held one of the worldwide 14 founding academic chairs of the World Trade Organisation (WTO), Geneva, Switzerland, which he established at the University of Namibia, Windhoek, where he previously also served as Director of the Human Rights and Documentation Centre, a national institute established by statute under the Namibian Ministry of Justice.
+Prof. Dr. Ruppel is a member of the United Nations Intergovernmental Panel on Climate Change (IPCC) and a member of various legal associations such as the Society of International Economic Law (SIEL), the International Conservations Union (IUCN), World Commission on Environmental Law (WCEL) and the Association for International Law.
 He is an International Arbitrator (FA Arb) with the Association of Arbitrators of Southern Africa and the Swiss Chamber for Commercial Mediation (SCCM).

-David Tolbert – United States – President of the International Center for Transitional Justice (ICTJ), a global human rights organisation.
+David Tolbert – United States – President of the International Center for Transitional Justice (ICTJ).

 Mr. Tolbert served as registrar of the Special Tribunal for Lebanon and assistant secretary-general and special expert to the UN Secretary-General on UN Assistance to the Khmer Rouge Trials.
 From 2004 to 2008, he served as Deputy Chief Prosecutor of the International Criminal Tribunal for the former Yugoslavia (ICTY) where he had earlier been Deputy Registrar and Chef de Cabinet to the President and represented the ICTY in discussions leading up to the creation of the International Criminal Court (ICC).
 Mr. Tolbert has also served as the Executive Director of the American Bar Association Central European and Eurasian Law Initiative and as Chief, General Legal Division of UNRWA in Vienna and Gaza.
 From 2008 to 2009, Mr. Tolbert was Jennings Randolph Senior Fellow at the U.S. Institute of Peace and a member of the American Society of International Law’s Task Force on U.S. Policy Toward the ICC.
 He taught international law and human rights in the United Kingdom and started his career as a lawyer in the United States.
 Mr. Tolbert has written extensively on international justice and human rights.